 This goes without saying.
 Ladies are a nightmare for this… they want to improve their glutes (shock horror…).
 The lads want to improve their chest or biceps – so they end up training them 13 times a week.

 Doing more doesn’t yield better results!
 If you can hit a body part frequently and not feel sore, it means you didn’t really train it hard enough the first time around!
 Let recovery happen.

 We grow when we’re out of the gym!

 I felt like this needed addressing because it is so important.
 Especially when trying to improve a body part.
 As I said earlier, chances are that you have a much better mind-to-muscle connection (let’s abbreviate to m2mc) with the body parts you have developed the most.

 So let’s say you have weak biceps… Your mind to m2mc is awful.
 You barely feel anything when you train them.
 And it shows on stage.
 How can you improve this?

 First of all there’s no magic way.
 You have to find what you’re doing and improve it.
 Take a look on YouTube and see what the function of the muscle is.
 All muscle contract, they all serve a purpose in the body moving.
 That’s the function of muscles.
-Add weight, put that muscle under tension – it’ll grow!
+The way to grow muscle is to add weight – put that muscle under tension and it’ll grow!

-So if, like I did, you find your chest (or whatever other muscle) isn’t growing as you’d expect – is it really doing the world?
-You almost have to try to retrain your mind.
+So if, like I did, you find your chest (or whatever other muscle) isn’t growing as you’d expect, you almost have to try to retrain your mind.
 It’s not easy, but it can be done.

 For my chest, I find that fly movements (i.e. dumbbell flies, machine flies etc) help me better isolate the muscle.
 Since I began focusing on these exercises more, I’ve found the response in my chest has been incredible!